Sex in the States

 Sex ed Rights

 • If sex ed is taught, abstinence must be stressed.
 In fact, the state policy is “to discourage…sexual activity by students.”
+The curriculum is not required to include instruction on sexual orientation or gender identity.

 • Arkansas does not require parental permission for students to participate in sex ed or HIV/AIDS education.